Introduction to Linkedin Website

-How to avoid such mistakes on linked in profile and make sure you do not mislead others:
+Let us see how to avoid mistakes and make sure you do not mislead others:

-- STEP 1: Make a profile true to yourself.
-Write down your real life true achievements.
+- Step 1: Make a profile true to yourself.
+Write down your real-life true achievements.
 Do not exaggerate.
-Do not write up skills which you do not have.
+Do not write up skills that you do not have.
 Be true to yourself; do not fake.
 Your work should speak up for yourself.
-If possible you can also upload papers; publications published by you on your linked in profile.
+If possible you can also upload papers; publications published by you on your linked-in profile.

 - Always tell the truth to be it your profile or your achievements – When discussing where you’ve worked, your projects, your work anything… and what you’ve accomplished, be honest, and don’t oversell yourself but speak the work you did.